parhammmm/halftime/README.md

 1. Install the official release from [Chrome Web Store](https://chrome.google.com/webstore/detail/halftime/jadppkpaidfckjkfafggbagpekfepobp)
 1. Refresh your *twitter.com* page.
-2. Turn off by going to the twitter

-Feel free to experiment with the effect of all these settings.
-The tweets are not deleted but just hidden, so you can get them back any time by disabling the filter or changing the criteria.
+The tweets are not deleted but just hidden, so you can get them back any time by clicking "Show Football" in twitter's settings menu.

-*NOTE:* We respect your privacy, so no data is sent to any server.
-Your filters are processed in your computer and stored in your browser local storage (so **please, use the bookmarklet feature or keep a copy of your filters in a safe place**).

 ## Development